Sir James Outram, 1st Baronet

-Lieutenant-General Sir James Outram, 1st Baronet (29 January 1803 – 11 March 1863) was a British army officer who served in the Indian Rebellion of 1857.
+Lieutenant-General Sir James Outram, 1st Baronet (29 January 1803 – 11 March 1863) was a British army officer who served in the conquest of Sindh and Indian Rebellion of 1857.

 Early life

 James Outram was the son of Benjamin Outram of Butterley Hall, Butterley, Derbyshire, a civil engineer, and Margaret Anderson, a daughter of James Anderson of Hermiston, a Scottish writer on agriculture.
 His father died in 1805, and his mother moved to Aberdeenshire in 1810.
 From Udny school the boy went in 1818 to the Marischal College, Aberdeen, and in 1819 an Indian cadetship was given to him.
 Soon after his arrival at Bombay his remarkable energy attracted notice, and in July 1820 he became acting adjutant to the first battalion of the 12th regiment on its embodiment at Poona, an experience which he found to be of immense advantage to him later in his career.